mlrcbsousa/kickoff_vite_rails/README.md

 ### Once installed what do I get?

 - Vite + WindiCSS configured in the `app/frontend` directory.
-- Devise with a new `name` field already migrated in.
-The name field maps to the `first_name` and `last_name` fields in the database thanks to the `name_of_person` gem.
 - Enhanced views using WindiCSS.
-- Support for Friendly IDs thanks to the handy [friendly_id](https://github.com/norman/friendly_id) gem.
-Note that you'll still need to do some work inside your models for this to work.
-This template installs the gem and runs the associated generator.
 - Git initialization out of the box.
 - Custom defaults for button and form elements.